-- be a current LIPH resident; - be an HCV resident; - be a person who is on the HACP waitlist for LIPH or HCV who has received an eligibility letter from HACP's Occupancy Department for the HCV or LIPH Program; - In the event that either waitlist is closed, a non-resident must be otherwise eligible to receive HCV or LIPH assistance as determined by HACP's Occupancy Department in order to participate in the Program.
+- · Be a current Low-Income Public Housing (LIPH) resident; - Be a Housing Choice Voucher (HCV) resident; - Be a person who is on the HACP waitlist for LIPH or HCV who has received an eligibility letter from HACP's Occupancy Department for the HCV or LIPH Program; - In the event that either waitlist is closed, a non-resident must be otherwise eligible to receive HCV or LIPH assistance as determined by HACP's Occupancy Department in order to participate in the Program.
 Non-residents must receive an eligibility letter from HACP's Occupancy Department for Homeownership Purposes only.
-An appointment will be arranged for non-residents with HACP's Occupancy department after their participation in homeownership counseling and first mortgage pre-approval have been verified (see Section VII. below).
+An appointment will be arranged for non-residents with the HACP's Occupancy department after their participation in homeownership counseling and first mortgage pre-approval have been verified (see Section VII. below).